chrischristensen21/SQL-Data-Modeling-and-Data-Analysis/README.md

 #### Data Analysis

-Using pgAdmin a table for each CSV was created and imported into a SQL Database.
+Using pgAdmin, a table for each CSV was created and imported into a SQL Database.
 The following queries were performed:

 1. Details of each employee (employee number, last name, first name, sex, and salary).